Are You Looking For Stats, Maps & Information?

 If you need information on the history, language, religions, and cultures than the historical societies ebooks are one of the resources that you can access.
 The Royal Asiatic Society has locations in Korea, China, Japan, and Sri Lanka just to name a few.

-If you’re looking to stay up to date about the laws of South Korea that pertain to franchise agreements, taxes, real estates, patents laws and startup Visas than this blog is worth checking out.
+If you’re looking to stay up to date with the laws of South Korea that pertain to franchise agreements, taxes, real estates, patents laws and startup Visas than this blog is worth checking out.
 It’s created and frequently updated by Sean Hayes who’s a New York attorney who was once employed by the Korean Courts.

 Chamber of Commerce